 - The Group Statutory Accounts include the total income tax expense in relation to the domestic and worldwide operations of the Group.
-The majority of our revenues relate to Australia, but we also have a significant presence in New Zealand and growing operations in Asia. - The numbers disclosed by the ATO (see above) are drawn from the Pact Group Holdings Ltd.'s 2018 income tax return.
+The majority of our revenues relate to Australia, but we also have a significant presence in New Zealand and growing operations in Asia. - The numbers disclosed by the ATO are drawn from the Pact Group Holdings Ltd.'s 2019 income tax return.
 Typically, there will be differences between the income tax expense or benefit recognised for accounting purposes for a reporting period and the amount of income tax paid to the ATO for that period. - The income tax expense or benefit is recognised based on the application of the applicable accounting standards.
-It reflects income tax expense or benefit that may be accrued and adjustments for items under the accounting standards for the reporting period (for example, the recognition of a tax benefit arising from the election to form an income tax consolidated group) which do not necessarily result in an immediate cash tax impact for that period.
+It reflects income tax expense or benefit that may be accrued and adjustments for items under the accounting standards for the reporting period (for example, the recognition of a future tax benefit on the lease liabilities recognised under IFRS 16 and a future tax expense on right of use assets recognised under the same accounting standard) which do not necessarily result in an immediate cash tax impact for that period.